glasgowcompbio/vimms/paper/paper.md

 chromatographic MS1 peaks characterised by their m/z, RT and intensity values.
 During identification, molecular annotations are assigned to MS1 peaks through matching with internal standard compounds (having known m/z and RT values) or by searching spectral databases with the MS2 spectra associated with MS1 peaks.
-An important factor that determines how many molecules can annotated with spectral databases using fragmentation data is the quality of the MS2 spectra acquired, and the coverage (for how many of the MS1 peaks were MS2 spectra collected).
+An important factor that determines how many molecules can be annotated with spectral databases using fragmentation data is the quality of the MS2 spectra acquired, and the coverage (for how many of the MS1 peaks were MS2 spectra collected).
 Good MS2 fragmentation strategies aim to produce spectra for as many unknown ions in the sample as possible, but also produce high quality spectra which can be reliably evaluated.